 Texas Hill Country Weddings

-The wedding business is flourishing in the Texas Hill Country according to Canyon Lake resident Ellen Livingston, who just opened Hill Country Wedding Belles, a wedding-coordination business.
+The wedding business is flourishing in the Texas Hill Country according to Canyon Lake resident Ellen Livingston of Hill Country Wedding Belles, a wedding-coordination business.

 Livingston was looking for a second career after retiring from Comal ISD, where she taught school at Morningside Elementary.
 A wedding in an old barn in Dripping Springs piqued her interest.